GuusLieben/CoronaApp/README.md

  - moet worden doorgegeven aan de GGD
 5. Secundaire contacten moeten opgevraagd kunnen worden, voor bovenstaande stap 4

+## Clients
+Clients are expected to listen on their broadcasting port with a single increment.
+E.g. if a client broadcasts from port 8181, they are expected to listen for server broadcasts on port 8182

 ## Eisen
 1. Persoonsgegevens moeten nooit onderschept kunnen worden